-Like art, Teams thrives within limitations, and is keenly reliant on the experience of those who use it.
-Even if your deployment is a success, negative user experiences will drive people away from the solution and ruin your ROI.
-User adoption is an integral part of making Teams work, and it isn't something that your users can do on their own.
+There's a step in the process of deploying Microsoft Teams that organizations often overlook.
+Even if you roll out Teams successfully, negative user experiences can drive people away from the solution and hinder your ROI.
+User adoption is an integral part of making Teams work, and it isn't something your users can do on their own.

 Poor user adoption will dramatically reduce the value of a Teams solution.
-A single bad experience can quickly become a self-fulfilling prophecy in that as your users lose enthusiasm, your solution will lose efficiency.
-Low enthusiasm alone will reduce your ROI dramatically, and the potential rise of Shadow IT, or devices and solutions purchased with company funds without IT oversight, will make it even worse.
+As your users lose enthusiasm, your solution will lose efficiency.
+Low enthusiasm alone will reduce your ROI dramatically.
+The potential rise of Shadow IT purchased with company funds without IT oversight will make it even worse.

 Adoption and change management plans are crucial to making the change.
 In fact, businesses that deploy a change management strategy are six times more likely to have successful projects than those that don’t.

-The adoption process, at least the way we do it at Continuant, can be broken down into three phases: Design, Deploy, and Manage.
+Our Teams adoption process can be broken down into three phases: Design, Deploy, and Manage.

-The Design Phase is where we at Continuant will work with you to begin building a structured adoption program.
-In this stage, our main goal is to assess your needs to figure out what you want Teams to do for you.
-You'll also identify the Teams "champions" that will help evangelize the new system and lay the groundwork for creating compelling content that will help spread awareness and drive engagement.
+The Design Phase is where we work with you to begin building a structured adoption program.
+In this stage, our main goal is to figure out what you want Teams to do for you.
+We'll also help you identify your Teams "champions."
+They will evangelize the new system by driving awareness across your organization.

-After the Design Phase, we find the Deploy Phase.
 The Deploy Phase is when the plans from the Design Phase come into action.
 As your champions go out and spread the word about Teams, you'll be able to speak with your users to fill them in on the benefits Teams can provide them.
-We'll be there to roll out the adoption plan you’ve developed.
-With the help of an executive sponsor, we’ll keep enthusiasm high for the new solution.
+We'll also help you pick an executive sponsor to make sure enthusiasm remains high.

 Finally, we come to the Manage Phase.
-Now that your users are hopefully on board with Teams and have gained enough technical knowledge of the platform to make use of it, your job is done.
-Ours, however, will continue as we keep a close eye on analytics, monitors adoption rates, and make ongoing plans as the adoption process continues.
+Now that your users are hopefully on board with Teams and have gained enough technical knowledge of the platform to effectively use it, your job is done.
+However, Continuant will continue as we keep a close eye on analytics.
+We'll monitor adoption rates and make ongoing plans as the adoption process continues.

-When celebrating wins throughout the adoption process, it’s best to share success stories throughout your organization.
+Celebrate wins and ROI benchmarks throughout the adoption process by sharing success stories.
 As small groups demonstrate their ability to save time and streamline the collaboration process, others will hear and share in the excitement.

 With Microsoft Teams, information workers save 4 hours per week from improved collaboration and information sharing*